-Practices of Everyday Life: New Image Making in the Middle East, ShContemporary, Shanghai (group show) including Reza Aramesh, Yael Bartana, Ergin Cavusoglu & Konstantin Bojanov, Shanghai, China September 2008
+Practices of Everyday Life: New Image Making in the Middle East, ShContemporary, Shanghai, September 2008 (group show) including Reza Aramesh, Yael Bartana, Ergin Cavusoglu & Konstantin Bojanov, Shanghai, China September 2008

-Cult of Personality: New art from the former Post-Soviet, ShContemporary, Shanghai, (two person show) Erbossyn Melidibekov and Sophia Tabatazde September 2008
+Cult of Personality: New art from the former Post-Soviet, ShContemporary, Shanghai, September 2008 (two person show) Erbossyn Melidibekov and Sophia Tabatazde.

 Contemporary Collection, South London Gallery, London (group show) including YBA artists Tracey Emin, Sarah Lucus, Damien Hirst and others May 2005